mholling/nswtopo/sources/nsw/README.markdown

 If you include the `nsw/plantations` layer, a representation of pine forest plantations will be added to your map in darker green.
 The accuracy of this layer is not guaranteed however.

+## Reserves

+Include `nsw/reserves` in order to show boundaries of NSW state forests and NPWS parks and reserves.

 ## Holdings

 The `nsw/holdings` layer overlays property boundaries and the names of landowners.
 This information may be useful to rogainers when planning a course.
 (No information is available for the ACT.)